DESCRIPTION OF CAPITAL STOCK

 Although we believe these provisions benefit us by providing increased consistency in the application of Nevada law for the specified types of actions and proceedings, the provisions may have the effect of discouraging lawsuits against us or our directors and officers.
 Any person or entity purchasing or otherwise acquiring any interest in our shares of capital stock shall be deemed to have notice of and consented to this exclusive forum provision, but will not be deemed to have waived our compliance with the federal securities laws and the rules and regulations thereunder.

 Transfer Agent and Registrar

 Our transfer agent and registrar is Globex Transfer, LLC, 780 Deltona Blvd., Suite 202, Deltona, Florida.
 Its telephone number is (813) 344-4490.

 Stock Exchange Listing

-Our common stock is currently quoted on the OTCQB under the symbol “ONDS.”
+Our common stock is listed on The Nasdaq Stock Market (the “Nasdaq”) under the symbol “ONDS.”